dgthoms/exh_normal/README.md

 ### Profiling
 We recommend using the [gperftools](https://github.com/gperftools) (originally Google Performance Tools) for profiling.
 Once gperftools is installed, simply add the
 ```
-  -g
+  -pg
 ```
 flag and the
 ```
   -lprofiler
 ```
 linker flag to your compile line.
 See the documentation [here](https://github.com/gperftools/gperftools) for more information.
-Note that linking the profiler does not incur a performance hit (aside from passing the -g flag, which downgrades compiler optimizations) unless the environment variable $CPUPROFILE is set.
+Note that linking the profiler does not incur a performance hit unless the environment variable $CPUPROFILE is set.

 ## Contributing
 All contributions, comments and suggestions welcome!